Florence Ballard: The Supremes (1959–1967)

 The group struggled in their early years with the label, releasing eight singles that failed to crack the Billboard Hot 100, giving them the nickname "no-hit Supremes".
 One track, "Buttered Popcorn", led by Ballard, was a regional hit in the Midwest, but still failed to chart.
-During a 1962 Motortown Revue tour, Ballard briefly replaced the Marvelettes' Wanda Young while she was on maternity leave.
+In the early spring of 1962 while the Marvelettes were on tour, Ballard briefly replaced its group member Wanda Young while she was on maternity leave.
 Before the release of their 1962 debut album, Meet the Supremes, Barbara Martin, who had replaced Betty McGlown a year before they signed to Motown, left the group and it became a trio.
 After the hit success of 1963's "When the Love Light Starts Shining Through His Eyes", Diana Ross became the group's lead singer.

 In the spring of 1964, the group released "Where Did Our Love Go", which became their first number-one hit on the Billboard Hot 100, paving the way for ten number-one hits recorded by Ross, Ballard and Wilson between 1964 and 1967.
 After many rehearsals with Cholly Atkins and Maurice King, the Supremes' live shows improved dramatically.
-Ballard sang lead on several songs on Supremes' albums, including a cover of Sam Cooke's "(Ain't That) Good News".
+Ballard sang lead on several songs on Supremes's albums, including a cover of Sam Cooke's "(Ain't That) Good News".
 During live shows, Ballard often performed the Barbra Streisand standard, "People".
 According to Mary Wilson, Ballard's vocals were so loud she was made to stand 17 feet away from her microphone during recording sessions.
 Marvin Gaye, for whom Ballard sang backing vocals on occasion, described her as "a hell of a singer, probably the strongest of the three girls."
 Overall, Ballard contributed vocals to ten number-one pop hits and 16 top forty hit singles between 1963 and 1967.

-Exit from the Supremes and solo career
+Exit from the Supremes and solo career (1967–1970)

 Ballard expressed dissatisfaction with the group's direction throughout its successful times.
 She would also claim that their schedule had forced the group members to drift apart.
 Ballard blamed Motown Records for destroying the group dynamic by making Diana Ross the star.
 Struggling to cope with the label's demands and her own depression, Ballard turned to alcohol for comfort, leading to arguments with Ross and Wilson.
 Ballard's alcoholism led to her missing performances and recording sessions.
 Gordy sometimes replaced Ballard on stage with the Andantes' Marlene Barrow.
 In April 1967, Cindy Birdsong, member of Patti LaBelle and the Blue Belles, became a stand-in for Ballard.
 A month later, Ballard returned to the group from what she thought was a temporary leave of absence.
-In June, Gordy changed the group's name to "The Supremes with Diana Ross", which was how they were billed on the marquee of Las Vegas' Flamingo Hotel.
+In June, Gordy changed the group's name to "Diana Ross and The Supremes", which was how they were billed on the marquee of Las Vegas' Flamingo Hotel.